rajarshisg/load-balancer/README.md

 # Load Balancer in TypeScript

 This project implements a load balancer in Node.js using TypeScript.
 It supports both health checks and two load balancing strategies: simple round-robin and weighted round-robin.
-The project leverages Express.js for request routing, TypeDI for dependency injection, and Cron for scheduling periodic health checks.
+The project leverages Express.js for request routing, TypeDI for dependency injection, and Cron for scheduling periodic health checks

 ## Table of Contents